-Our net tangible book value as of September 30, 2019 was approximately \$79.2 million, or approximately \$6.58 per share.
-Net tangible book value per share is determined by dividing our total tangible assets, less total liabilities, by the number of shares of our common stock outstanding as of September 30, 2019.
+Our net tangible book value as of September 30, 2020 was approximately \$92.5 million, or approximately \$4.19 per share.
+Net tangible book value per share is determined by dividing our total tangible assets, less total liabilities, by the number of shares of our common stock outstanding as of September 30, 2020.

-After giving effect to our sale of shares of our common stock in this offering at the public offering price of \$ per share, and after deducting the underwriting discount and commissions and the estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2019 would have been approximately \$ million, or \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors participating in this offering.
+After giving effect to our sale of shares of our common stock in this offering at the public offering price of \$ per share, and after deducting the underwriting discount and commissions and the estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2020 would have been approximately \$ million, or \$ per share of common stock.
+This represents an immediate decrease in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors participating in this offering.
 The following table illustrates this dilution on a per share basis:

-If the underwriters exercise in full their option to purchase additional shares of common stock at the public offering price of \$ per share, the as adjusted net tangible book value after this offering would be approximately \$ per share, representing an increase in net tangible book value of approximately \$ per share to existing stockholders and immediate dilution in net tangible book value of approximately \$ per share to investors participating in this offering at the public offering price.
+Public offering price per share of common stock \$ Net tangible book value per share as of September 30, 2020 \$4.19 Increase in net tangible book value per share attributable to investors in this offering As adjusted net tangible book value per share as of September 30, 2020 after giving effect to the offering Dilution in net tangible book value per share to new investors \$ per share, the as approximately \$ per share, representing a decrease in net tangible book value of approximately \$ per share to existing stockholders and immediate dilution in net tangible book value of approximately \$ per share to investors participating in this offering at the public offering price.